Farah404/EcoCar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are many CarPooling/CarRental/Location Service available ; however, we wishes to create something who could apprehend these needs and also strengthen the community by given them something more than only price reductions.
+There are many CarPooling/CarRental/Location Service available ; however, we wish to create something who could apprehend these needs and also strengthen the community by given them something more than only price reductions.

 Here's how:
 * A simple and efficient way to propose and provide CarPooling/CarRental/Location services